Do you have Candida?

 · Candida is also common for people who have used wide spectrum antibiotics.
 When we take antibiotics, we eliminate the naturally occurring bacteria of the body that is essential for a strong immunity.
 In doing so, our body is left vulnerable to pathogenic organisms which produce disease.
 Candida is often seen in children who have had numerous prescriptions for antibiotics, for repeated ear and throat infections etc.

-· Candida can be common amongst pregnant women, particularly in the form of vaginal thrush.
+· Candida can be common among pregnant women, particularly in the form of vaginal thrush.
 This may be due to hormonal changes that influence its growth.

 · Babies can then develop oral thrush, which is not serious but is uncomfortable and ideally should be treated quickly.

 · Candida is commonly seen in children with autism, ADD and ADHD.